dOnTaSkAbOuTmYnAmE/dOnTaSkAbOuTmYnAmE/README.md

-<h1 align="center">Hello 👋 Hi </h1>
+<h1 align="center"> 👋 Hello 👋 </h1>

 On the voyage of programming I've barelly stepped on the ship

+Currently working on: This

 <h2 align='center'>
-  Me me and me again
+  Me, Myself && I
 </h2>

-I'm a young programmer willing to learn what's necessary.
+I'm a junior programmer willing to learn what's necessary.
+I mostly focus on Front-end web developement.

 ---